What's the point of this tool? Can't I just use my library's catalog to find books?

 how browser permissions work and each portion of the permission above.

-The permissions given to a browser extensions come from configuration
+The permissions given to a browser extension come from the configuration

 that the extension provides to the browser.
 This configuration